Aagey Se Right

 Aagey Se Right (lit.
-'Straight, then right') is a 2009 Indian Hindi-language comedy film directed by Indrajit Nattoji.
-It features Shreyas Talpade, Kay Kay Menon, Mahi Gill, Shenaz Treasurywala and Shiv Panditt in the lead roles.
-It was produced by Ronnie Screwvala under UTV Motion Pictures.
-The film was released on 4 September 2009 and although it failed to do well at the box office, it was praised for its lavish title sequence, looks, and design.
+'Straight, then right') is a 2009 Indian Hindi-language comedy film written and directed by advertisement filmmaker Indrajit Nattoji in his feature debut and produced by Ronnie Screwvala under UTV Spotboy Motion Pictures and Bindass.
+The film stars Shreyas Talpade, Kay Kay Menon, Mahi Gill, Shenaz Treasurywala and Shiv Panditt in the lead roles.
+The film was released on 4 September 2009.

 Indiagames, a subsidiary of UTV, also released a tie-in mobile video game to accompany the film's release.

 Plot

-Dinkar Waghmare hails from a small town.
-He is a 28-year-old sub-inspector with the Mumbai Police who spends his time dreaming of beautiful TV reporter Soniya Bhatt.
-He has never solved a case and has always stayed away from serious action.
-His late father was a successful police officer.
-He is constantly reminded of his failure by his nagging mother and feels pressure to live up to his father's larger-than-life image.
-One day Dinkar loses his Bajrangbali-stickered gun and is under extreme pressure to find it.
+Hailing from a small town in Maharashtra, 28-year-old Dinkar Waghmare is a sub-inspector with the Mumbai Police who spends his time dreaming of beautiful TV reporter Soniya Bhatt.
+The son of a successful police officer, he has never solved a case and has always stayed away from serious action.
+This leads to constant pressure from his nagging mother to justify his father's larger-than-life reputation.
+One day, Dinkar loses his Bajrangbali-stickered gun and is under extreme pressure to find it.

-Meanwhile, terrorist Balma Rashid-ul-Khairi, alias Janu, has arrived in Mumbai and is planning to bomb several locations in the city.
-However, he falls in love with Mumbai life and a bargirl named Pearl.
-But when Janu abandons his life of violence to romance Pearl, his chief comes to Mumbai to complete his mission and kill both Janu and Pearl.
+Meanwhile, terrorist Balma Rashid-ul-Khairi, alias Janu, has arrived in Mumbai and is planning to bomb several locations in the city with the help of local don Raghav Shetty.
+However, he soon falls in love with Mumbai life and a bargirl named Pearl.
+But when Janu abandons his life of violence to romance Pearl, his chief Mojassama comes to Mumbai to complete his mission and kill both Janu and Pearl.
 As he pursues his gun around Mumbai, Dinkar accidentally becomes a hero when he saves the mayor's life and then prevents the daughter of the police commissioner from committing suicide.

 He meets Soniya, who falls in love with the city's new hero.
 He is promoted to inspector and is assigned to head security at the Mumbai Police Show.
-The terrorist chief plants a bomb under the stage as planned, but Janu comes to defuse it as it is about to explode when Pearl starts her number.
+Mojassama plants a bomb under the stage as planned, but Janu comes to defuse it as it is about to explode when Pearl starts her performance.
 With the help of Dinkar, Janu defuses the bomb.
 The terrorist's plot is foiled, and Dinkar is able to retrieve his gun and avoid humiliation.